-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 Form 10-K

-(MARK ONE)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \checkmark

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-For the fiscal year ended October 30, 2022

-Broadcom Inc.

-OR

-1320 Ridder Park Drive

-San Jose, CA 95131-2313

-001-38449 (Commission File Number)

-35-2617337 (I.R.S.
-Employer Identification No.)

-(Exact Name of Registrant as Specified in Its Charter Address of Principal Executive Offices, Including Zip Code Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Symbol(s) AV/GO

-Name of Each Exchange on Which Registered The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No 🗸 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗹  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such Yes 🗹 No 🗆 files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\quad \ensuremath{\boxdot}$ □ Non-accelerated filer □ Smaller reporting company □ Emerging growth company Accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The aggregate market value of voting and non-voting common equity held by non-affiliates as of April 29, 2022, based upon the closing sale price of such shares on The Nasdag Global Select Market on such date was approximately \$220.1 billion.

-As of November 25, 2022, there were 417,886,140 shares of our common stock outstanding.

-Documents Incorporated by Reference

-Portions of the registrant's definitive Proxy Statement for its 2023 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K.

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-Title of Each Class

-Common Stock, \$0.001 par value
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 washington, DC 20343 Form 10-K (MARK ONE) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended October 2 29, 2023 OR ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Broadcom Inc. Delaware 3421 Hillview Ave 001-38449 35-2617337 (State or Other Jurisdiction of Palo Alto, CA 94304 (Commission File Number) (I.R.S.
+Employer Incorporation or Organization) (650) 427-6000 Identification No.) (Exact Name of Registrant as Specified in Its Charter Address of Principal Executive Offices, Including Zip Code Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered The NASDAQ Global Select Market Common Stock, \$0.001 par value AVGO Securities registered pursuant to Section 12(g) of the Act: None Indicate by shock mark if the registrant is a well known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Voc 🗸 No 🗆 , quired to file reports pursuant to Section 13 or Section 15(d) of the A Indicate by check mark whether the registrant (1 t) has filed all reports required to be filed by Section 13 or 15(d) of the the registrant was required to file such reports), and (2) has been su ne Securities Exchange Act of 193 - as submitted electronically every Interactive Data File required to be onths (or for such shorter period that the registrant was required to • • a large accelerated filer, an accelerated filer, a non-accelerated filer, er," "accelerated filer," "smaller reporting company," and "emerging g 0 00 Large accelerated filer er mpany Emerging grow vth company If an emerging growth company, indicate by cher financial accounting standards provided pursuant to S ck mark if the registrant has elected not to use the extended transition (Section 13(a) of the Exchange Act. $\Box$ on period for complying with any new or revised as filed a report on and attestation to its management's assessment nes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting If securities are registered pursuant to Section 12 correction of an error to previously issued financial st $2$ (b) of the Act, indicate by check mark whether the financial statemeratements. $\square$ ents of the registrant included in t the filing reflect the Indicate by check mark whether any of those err registrant's executive officers during the relevant reco for corrections are restatements that required a recovery analysis of every period pursuant to §240.10D-1(b). $\Box$ incentive-based compensation re ceived by any of th Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\ \square$ No $\ \square$ The aggregate market value of voting and non-volume Nasdaq Global Select Market on such date was appro oting common equity held by non-affiliates as of April 28, 2023, base ximately \$253.7 billion. d upon the closing sale price of s uch shares on The As of November 24, 2023, there were 468,140,5 69 shares of our common stock outstanding.
+Documents Incorporated by Reference Portions of the registrant's definitive Proxy State Form 10-K. ement for its 2024 Annual Meeting of Stockholders are incorporated l by reference into Part III of this A nnual Report on

-BROADCOM INC. 2022 ANNUAL REPORT ON FORM 10-K
+BROADCOM INC. 2023 ANNUAL REPORT ON FORM 10-K